 Audition notices for our main stage and touring productions, Chorus and Orchestra and the Yulanda M. Faris Young Artists Program are posted throughout the year.
 Learn more about artist opportunities.

-Reports to: General Director
+Reports to: Director of Artistic & Production

 Vancouver Opera creates extraordinary experiences that engage, inspire, and entertain our community through voice, music, and theatre.